Adaptive Contrastive Search: Uncertainty-Guided Decoding for Open-Ended Text Generation: Experimental Setup

 \subsection{Datasets}

-Following previous studies, we evaluate our proposed method on three domains for open-ended text generation: news, Wikipedia, and stories.
+Following previous studies, we evaluate our proposed method on three domains for open-ended text generation: news, Wikipedia articles, and stories.
 For the news domain, we use articles from Wikinews (2000 examples); for the Wikipedia domain, we use the WikiText-103 dataset \citep[1314 examples;][]{merity2016pointer}; and for the story domain, we use the BookCorpus \citep[Project Gutenberg split, 1947 examples;][]{zhu2015aligning}.
 Each of the examples contains a prompt and a gold reference i.e. human-generated continuation for evaluation purposes.
 We extract the prompts and decode 256 tokens for the continuations.
-Finally, we evaluate the generated text based on both the set of metrics (as described in Sec. \ref{sec:metrics}) and via human evaluation.
+Finally, we evaluate the generated text based on both the set of metrics (as described in Sec. \ref{sec:metrics}) and human preferences.